Kavithma-Thushal/Customer-Management-System-AWS/README.md

-# ⭐ AWS Customer Management System ⭐
+# ⭐ Customer Management System - AWS ⭐

 Welcome to the AWS Customer Management System project!
 This project involves building a customer management application where users can upload their profile photo, and the details will be saved to an AWS database and S3 bucket.